Season 1, episode 3: “Kill Me Now”

 RORY: That it’s a good walk spoiled?

-— The witticism about golf being “a good walk spoiled” is commonly, but apocryphally, attributed to Mark Twain.
+- The witticism about golf being “a good walk spoiled” is commonly, though apocryphally, attributed to Mark Twain.
 Though the sentiment has been in circulation in some form since the early 20th century (within Twain’s lifetime), it was not until 1948 (38 years after his death) that it was attributed to him in an article in the Saturday Evening Post (Center for Mark Twain Studies).
-Rory is not guilty of this error since she doesn’t mention a source.
+Twain is a widely quoted humorist, and the saying seems consistent with his tone, so it’s not difficult to see how it might be believable as one of his own.

-— Though Twain is not mentioned here explicitly, he is mentioned in the pilot at 08:15.
+- Though Twain is not mentioned here by name, he is mentioned in the pilot.

 SOOKIE: There’s no such thing.